How to prepare your family and property for severe weather

 - Store valuables and extra keys in a waterproof container at the highest point in your home.

-- Video record a home inventory and store it somewhere safe.
+- Record a video home inventory and back up the file somewhere safe.

-- Make two copies of vital documents and keep the originals in a safe deposit box.
-Keep one copy in a safe place at home, give the second to someone out-of-town.
-Birth and marriage certificates, tax records, credit card info, financial records, wills and trusts.
+- Scan or photograph vital documents and keep the originals in a safe deposit box.
+Send a printed copy to someone out-of-state.
+Include birth and marriage certificates, tax records, credit card info, financial records, wills and trusts.

 - If someone relies on life support equipment, notify your electric cooperative.